scipy-lectures/scientific-python-lectures/intro/summary-exercises/stats-interpolate.rst

 .. plot:: pyplots/cumulative_wind_speed_prediction.py

-Exercice with the Gumbell distribution
+Exercise with the Gumbell distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The interested readers are now invited to make an exercice by using the wind
+The interested readers are now invited to make an exercise by using the wind
 speeds measured over 21 years.
 The measurement period is around 90 minutes (the
 original period was around 10 minutes but the file size has been reduced for
-making the exercice setup easier).
+making the exercise setup easier).
 The data are stored in numpy format inside
 the file sprog-windspeeds.npy_.
 Do not look at the source code for the plots
 until you have completed the exercise.